+\item \textbf{Aggregate and Select Evidence:} The agent groups returned \texttt{Action} objects by type, date, source, or affected provision, and selectively hydrates the most relevant versions and text units for final synthesis. \end{enumerate}

-\paragraph{Synthesized Outcome} The LLM receives a rich, structured context containing every single piece of evidence.
-It can then generate a high-level summary grounded in facts, not probabilistic guesses.
-The response can be both quantitative and narrative: "Since 2000, there have been X legislative actions affecting Y provisions related to 'Digital Security'.
-The most significant change was Constitutional Amendment No. 115/2022, which elevated data protection to a fundamental right by amending Article 5..."
-Each claim in this summary can be traced back to a specific \texttt{Action} object retrieved by the agent, making the entire analytical process fully auditable and trustworthy.
+\paragraph{Synthesized Outcome.} The LLM receives a structured set of actions and selected textual evidence bounded by thematic and hierarchical scope.
+It can synthesize a longitudinal summary such as: ``Since 2000, provisions associated with digital security have been affected by X actions involving Y structural components.
+A major change was Constitutional Amendment No.~115/2022, which introduced data protection as a fundamental right...''
+The answer remains auditable because each summarized event traces back to a specific \texttt{Action}, affected \texttt{Item}, and, where needed, hydrated \texttt{TextUnit}.